 Stakeholders are also keenly interested in how well the IRS is delivering each of its major services (e.g., return preparation, refund inquiries, tax law inquiries).
-I have recommended that the IRS report select service delivery measures for each of its major service activities:35
+I have recommended that the IRS report select service delivery measures for each of its major service activities:36

-- Taxpayer awareness of the availability of the various service types by channel. - Customer satisfaction with each service type by channel. - Issue resolution for each service type by channel. - Access for limited English proficiency and disabled taxpayers for each service type by channel. - Number of returns prepared by Taxpayer Assistance Centers and by the Volunteer Income Tax Assistance (VITA) and Tax Counseling for the Elderly (TCE) programs.
+- Taxpayer awareness of the availability of the various service types by channel. - Customer satisfaction with each service type by channel. - Issue resolution for each service type by channel. - Access for limited English proficiency and disabled taxpayers for each service type by channel.

-34 See IRS Pub.
+35 See IRS Pub.
 4701, Annual Report to Congress: Progress on the Implementation of the Taxpayer Assistance Blueprint (April 2009 to September 2010) 54-57.